crypto-sentiment/crypto_sentiment_model_fast_api/README.md

 The model is a simple Tf-Idf & logreg Sklearn [Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
 To reproduce model training, perform the following steps:

-1. Set up the environment.
-In case of virtual envs:
-  - `python3 -m venv crypto_sentiment_mlops_venv`
-  - `source crypto_sentiment_mlops_venv/bin/activate`
-  - `pip3 install -r requirements.txt`
-2. Check project configurations defined in `config.yml`, e.g. model parameters and path to the model, etc.
+1. Check project configurations defined in `config.yaml`, e.g. model parameters and path to the model, etc.
-3. Run `python3 -m src.train` (might take a while for the first time, even with a small dataset)
+2. Run `poetry run python -m cryptonews_sentiment_base_model.train` (might take a while for the first time, even with a small dataset)

 ## API

 Here we are using Fast API, [first steps](https://fastapi.tiangolo.com/tutorial/first-steps/).

-To run the API locally: ```uvicorn src.api:app --reload```
+To run the API locally: ```poetry run uvicorn cryptonews_sentiment_base_model.api:app --reload```

 Then you can talk to the `http://127.0.0.1:8000/classify` endpoint sending text data as a dictionary with text field as a key and arbitrary text as a value, e.g.